flintlib/python-flint/README.md

 * http://flintlib.org/

-The latest release of Python-FLINT can then be built and installed using:
+The latest release of Python-FLINT can then be built from source and installed

-    pip install 'cython>=3' numpy wheel
+using:

-    pip install --no-build-isolation python-flint
+    pip install --no-binary python-flint python-flint

 Python-FLINT can also be installed from a git checkout or a source archive as follows:

-    pip install 'cython>=3' numpy wheel
-    pip install --no-build-isolation .
+    pip install .

 A script that builds and installs FLINT and python-flint that is tested on Ubuntu can be found in the git repo here: